IanGarraway/DF-Challenge-6---Cap-Stone-Project/docs/planning/userStories.md

 done:

-- [ ] interface designed to allow parts to only go into the correct slot
+- [x] interface designed to allow parts to only go into the correct slot
-- [ ] back end logic to ensure parts can only be equipped in the right place
+- [x] back end logic to ensure parts can only be equipped in the right place
-- [ ] front end testing
+- [x] front end testing
-- [ ] back end testing
+- [x] back end testing

+implementation choice, players don't choose which slot it goes into, a part's type determines that.

 ### User story 16